Build the Tango Skiff

 Q: How much does it cost to build a Tango Skiff?

-About 1/3 of the cost to build a Tango Skiff goes for plywood, 1/3 goes to epoxy and fiberglass cloth/tape and 1/3 to supplies and hardware including the hatches.
-Having good local sources for marine plywood and epoxy can help keep the costs down.
+About 1/2 of the cost to build a Tango Skiff goes for plywood and the other half goes to epoxy, fiberglass cloth/tape and supplies and hardware including the hatches.
+Having a local sources for marine plywood can help keep the costs down.

-In general, figure around $1200 for the Tango 12, $1400 for the Tango 13, $1600 for the Tango 14 and $1800 for the Tango 15.
-Ofcourse, this does not include the motor.
+In general, figure around $1200 for the Tango 12, $1500 for the Tango 13, $1600 for the Tango 14 and $1800 for the Tango 15.
+Of course, this does not include the motor.
 Also, if you add a steering console, plan on spending about $1000 on the hardware - steering helm and wheel, control box, conversion kit, cables, etc.

 Q: How long does it take to build a Tango Skiff?

-If you're working a couple hours here and there at night and on weekends, you should be able to cut the parts and assemble the boat in about a month.
-Fiberglassing and finishing can take a couple more months or maybe longer if you're a perfectionist.
-Generally though, these are boats you can finish in 3 to 6 months.
+If you're working a couple hours at night and on weekends, you should be able to cut the parts and assemble the boat in about a month.
+Fiberglassing and finishing can take a couple more months or longer if you're a perfectionist.
+Generally though, these boats can be finished in 3 to 6 months.

 Q: Can I put a 30hp motor on a 13 foot Tango?